 Okay, let’s assume you’ve already seen some incredible pictures of a majestic volcano and a big lagoon with multiple shades of blue.
 So now you want to know, where is Bora Bora?
 If you didn’t know, Bora Bora (island map) is located in French Polynesia and is part of an island chain called the Society Islands.

-The “Pearl of the Pacific” as it’s also referred to is located about 160 miles northwest of Tahiti and approximately 2,600 miles south of Hawaii.
-There are no direct international flights to Bora Bora Airport unless you own an expensive private jet, although even then I believe you still need to stop in Tahiti first to go through customs.
-For us regular people, daily flights around the world fly into the big island of Tahiti and land at Fa’a’ā International Airport in the capital city of Papeete (Airport code: PPT).
+The “Pearl of the Pacific,” as it’s also referred to, is located about 160 miles northwest of Tahiti and approximately 2,600 miles south of Hawaii.
+There are no direct international flights to Bora Bora Airport unless you own an expensive private jet, although even then, I believe you still need to stop in Tahiti first to go through customs.
+For us regular people, daily flights worldwide fly into the big island of Tahiti and land at Fa’a’ā International Airport in the capital city of Papeete (Airport code: PPT).

-You can see on the map above.
+You can see it on the map above.
 The island location is right smack in the middle of the Pacific Ocean.
 So if a remote vacation is what you imagined, you’ve picked the right place.
-If Bora Bora is too pricey for your budget, but you still want to stay in an overwater bungalow in the South Pacific there are many other options in the Society Islands to choose from, Bora Bora just happens to have the biggest draw because of the attention it’s received.
+If Bora Bora is too pricey for your budget, but you still want to stay in an overwater bungalow in the South Pacific, there are many other options in the Society Islands to choose from.
+Bora Bora just happens to have the most significant draw because of the attention it’s received.

 Average Flying Times to French Polynesia

 - Los Angeles (LAX) to Papeete (PPT) is 8 hours

 - Tokyo (TYO) to Papeete (PPT) is 11 hours and 30 minutes

 - Auckland (AKL) to Papeete (PPT) is 5 hours